The forces of ratings inflation

 Going to extremes

 A bias toward attitude strength does not explain why ratings skew especially high in a general person-to-person context, but it may have something to do with peer-to-peer e-commerce (eBay, Tradera etc.), where there is a community norm of acceptable behaviour.
-In that context, the sheer dominance of high ratings shows the strength of the norm.
-Precisely because high ratings are very common, anything lower stands out.
-This enables a low rating to function as a warning of fraud.
+Here, users rate high by default, in the absence of norm violations.
+Precisely because high ratings are very common in e-commerce, anything lower stands out as showing a strong attitude.
+This enables a low rating to function as a warning of fraud, which is useful.
 Such a semiotic function is barely applicable to sites like IMDb, which skew less.
+On IMDb, the norm is to rate high in the presence of entertainment, not yet by default.

 Because this is speculation and a couple of anecdotes, I have no definite answers to the question of why ratings get inflated.
 However, I would like to say that none of the reasons I can think of should convince a critic to skew high.
 My conclusion is the opposite.